Planful vs Workday Adaptive Planning: Complete Comparison for FP&A Teams

 - Finance-owned administration

-- A mix of structured templates + flexible modelling canvases
+- A mix of structured templates + flexible modeling canvases

 - Strong "in-context" reporting baked into models

-It's not trying to be a universal modelling engine — it's designed to cover the core FP&A stack exceptionally well.
+It's not trying to be a universal modeling engine - it's designed to cover the core FP&A stack exceptionally well.

 Workday Adaptive Planning

-Adaptive's modelling engine is highly structured, cube-based, and ideal for organizations that need:
+Adaptive's modeling engine is highly structured, cube-based and ideal for organizations that need:

 - Deep workforce and headcount planning